 A pair of guards opened the doors when the Prime Minister approached.
 Merlin noticed the suspicious stares as they passed inside to a dimly lit corridor.
 The wolf felt uneasy here, more than he had at the capitol city palace in Aris Grand.
 This was medieval, and it looked as if the coyotes had kept up that particular appearance purposely.
 One of the torches mounted above their heads made a loud sizzling pop, and Merlin started in spite of himself.
 The place was eerily quiet, their footsteps echoing in the long chamber.

-“Is this whole place dark?”
+“Is this whole place dark or is it kept this way to intimidate visitors?”
 Merlin asked dryly.
 “I suppose I should expect to be quartered in the dungeon.”

 “Much of Tanager Castle is dark,” the Prime Minister admitted, “but you will not have to reside in the lower levels, I assure you.
 You have not yet been demoted from King’s Hero to mere Prime Minister.”

 Merlin glanced at him sharply and saw the wry smile on the coyote’s face.
 He sighed and nodded his acknowledgement of the Prime Minister’s little joke.
 He disliked Nishalt, but for the sake of the royalty, he would try to behave and keep further thoughts to himself.

 They soon came to a branch in the corridor.
 Nishalt led him into the left-hand passage.
 Their footsteps quieted as they stepped upon exquisite green and gold rugs, and the lighting increased dramatically.
 Merlin could hear someone singing to the accompaniment of a harp from a large chamber up ahead.